 I woke up in the hostel this morning feeling quite refreshed, despite having trouble falling asleep last night.
 There was a guy in the bunkhouse with serious sleep apnea which resulted in loud snoring, choking, and gagging sounds throughout the night.
 I had earplugs in, but they did little to muffle the noise.

 I was up at 6 to take a shower and pack my stuff before breakfast at 7.
 At the main house, we had another delicious homemade meal of egg and sausage casserole, cinnamon buns, and a strawberry cake.
 It was wonderful.
 After finishing up, everyone went to get their stuff and we began departing in different directions.
-A couple of us (me, Trout, and another lady) were heading back to the trailhead at Rt 183 while others were going further up the trail, having already hiked the closest section and returnees to the hostel via w shuttle.
+A couple of us (me, Trout, and another lady) were heading back to the trailhead at Rt 183 while others were going further up the trail, having already hiked the closest section and returning to the hostel via the shuttle.